Krutonium/ArchInstallScript/README.md

 It basically leaves you without a runable system, but does configure accounts and language files.

+# Please feel free to open issues and make PR's to improve this code!

 THESE SCRIPTS ARE NOT SAFE FOR CASUAL USE THEY FORMAT DRIVES AND REMOVE DATA.
 READ AND UNDERSTAND THEM BEFORE USE.